Our rating(3.7/5)

 What is Epos Now?

-The core of the product is the POS software, which can be purchased or paid for monthly.
-It works in the cloud (online) with some features available offline.
+The core of the product is the POS software, which can be purchased upfront or paid for monthly.
+It needs an internet connection with some features available offline.

-You also choose between Hospitality or Retail EPOS that works on either iPad, Android devices, Mac or PC computers.
-If you don’t have a touchscreen device, Epos Now offers a sturdy PC touchscreen built for busy use at a till alongside other checkout accessories in the package.
+Its Hospitality and Retail EPOS work on iPad, Android or Windows devices.
+If you don't have a device, Epos Now offers a sturdy PC touchscreen designed for busy checkouts alongside accessories included in the package.
+It was previously possible to use the till screen in computer browsers, but Epos Now has started to require that you download an app.

 What about payments?
 The solution uses Epos Now Payments for a fixed rate per transaction, unless you integrate with an external processor.